Turkey says it will hold talks with Kurdish militants

 Addressing one of the demands, the government has sent to parliament a bill allowing defendants to use Kurdish in court.

-"The PKK wants to bring peace without laying down its arms.
-It wants to return to the cities as the guardian of the Kurds," he wrote in Today's Zaman newspaper.

-"The peace that the Turkish state talks about is for the PKK to lay down its arms and surrender."

-(Additional reporting by Nick Tattersall; Writing by Daren Butler; Editing by Nick Tattersall and Jon Hemming)
+(Additional reporting by Nick Tattersall; Writing by Daren Butler; Editing by Nick Tattersall)